A mesoscopic model for the rheology of dilute and semidilute solutions of wormlike micelles: Introduction

 Given the vast range of length and time scales involved, carrying out simulations at the level of individual surfactant molecules in order to model the rheological behaviour of wormlike micelle solutions is still not computationally feasible, and scales that are relevant to rheological properties can only be probed meaningfully through coarse-grained simulations at the mesoscopic level~\cite{Padding2005,Padding2008}.
 There have been many mesoscopic models developed to describe the rheological behaviour of wormlike micellar solutions based on a variety of different numerical methods ranging from non-equilibrium molecular dynamics~\cite{Kroger1995,Kroger1997,Kroger2004,PaddingPRE2004} to Brownian dynamics simulations~\cite{Kroger1998,Padding2005,Ryckaert2006,Padding2008,Adams2018,Cook2020}, and predictions of a number of linear and nonlinear rheological properties in shear flow have been made.
 All these approaches have as their key component the fusion of individual `indivisible' units that represent the shortest possible length of a wormlike micelle into longer linear or ring-like wormlike micelles, which subsequently breakup by scission, possibly all the way back down to the individual indivisible units.
 These indivisible units are typically beads~\cite{Kroger1995,Kroger1997,Kroger1998,PaddingPRE2004,Ryckaert2006}, dumbbells~\cite{Adams2018,Cook2020} or rods~\cite{Padding2005,Padding2008} and a range of different potentials and algorithms have been used to determine the processes of fusion and scission.
 In nearly all these cases, the size of the single indivisible unit is equal to one persistence length of the wormlike micelle.
 The only exceptions are the FENE-CB model of Kr\"oger~\cite{Kroger1998,Kroger2004} and rod model of Padding et.~al.~\cite{Padding2005,Padding2008}, where a bending potential is used between beads in the former case and rods in the latter, to account for semiflexibility.
 In neither of these cases, however, has the effect of the bending rigidity of wormlike micelles on their rheological behaviour been studied systematically.
 Models that assume that the length of the indivisible unit is equal to a persistence length do not account for semiflexibility since the wormlike micelles formed by their fusion are intrinsically flexible in nature.
-Additionally, nearly all existing mesoscopic models neglect the presence of hydrodynamic interactions.
-Early non-equilibrium molecular dynamics simulations did account for the presence of hydrodynamic interactions by including solvent molecules explicitly~\cite{Kroger1995,Kroger1997}.
-However, in order to examine the influence of hydrodynamic interactions, it is necessary to compare results of simulations with and without their presence, which has not been done so far.
-While neglecting hydrodynamic interactions is well justified for solutions that are sufficiently concentrated such that they are screened~\cite{Rubinstein2003}, there has not been a meticulous investigation so far to determine the critical concentration beyond which hydrodynamic interactions may be neglected.
-In the context of the accurate prediction of the rheological behaviour of dilute and semidilute homopolymer solutions, it is now well established that it is vitally important to include hydrodynamic interactions~\cite{Prakash2019}.
-The aim of the present work is to introduce a mesoscopic model that is valid for finite concentrations, which can account for both semiflexibility and hydrodynamic interactions, and as a consequence, distinguish between Rouse and Zimm dynamics in wormlike micelle solutions and enable the determination of the critical concentration beyond which hydrodynamic interactions are screened.